Man of Aran: Subsequent analysis and criticism

 The current reputation of Man of Aran rests as much on controversies over truth and accuracy as on its aesthetic achievement.
 Some contend that Man of Aran is more valuable as a documentary of Robert Flaherty's vision of life than it is of life itself.
 Others see it as a betrayal of documentary's mission, "to tell it like it is".
 And yet, according to Richard Barsam, Flaherty is one of the great innovators of the documentary form...creating a nonfiction genre all of his own.

 According to anthropologist John Messenger, there are over 100 factual errors in the film.
 Among the more notable is the shark-hunting sequence, which dominates the latter half of the story.
-Kimball says this practice had disappeared so long ago that the islanders didn't know how to make or use the harpoons and had to be taught the skills of the hunt.
+Kimball says this practice had disappeared so long ago that the islanders did not know how to make or use the harpoons and had to be taught the skills of the hunt.
 Messenger, who visited Islands between 1958 and 1968, goes further, claiming that the islanders never had engaged in shark hunting then, or at any time in the past.
 Flaherty brought fishermen from Scotland to teach the locals how it is done.
 "Flaherty...created new customs, such as shark fishing, and seriously distorted numerous indigenous ones in order to make the Man of Aran fit his preconceptions and titillate the camera".
 Flaherty himself admits the shark fishing sequence was needed for the box-office.

 However, the claim is not correct as whale and shark fishing were both known to occur and commercially viable operations up until a few years prior to the filming.

 Arranmore Whaling Co., 1908–1913; Blacksod Whaling Co., 1910–1914; and Akties Nordhavet Co.(Northern Seas)/Blacksod Whaling Co 1920–1922, may be adduced as evidence that it was a few years and not the hundreds claimed by some critiques.
 Only 11 years prior to filming, whaling was occurring on a commercial scale.

 Other claims and controversies include the artificial creating of the Aran family out of unrelated cast members.
 They were handpicked by Flaherty to play the roles of mother, father, and son.
 In another sequence, Flaherty shows the mother buffeted by a storm as she carries seaweed along the Inishmore cliffs.
 What appears to be a traditional activity carried out by Aran women is a fabrication.The seaweed is collected for fertilization and is gathered from the low-lying shores twice per month, and only when the tides are absolutely calm.
 And Kimball points out that religion, which is rooted in the islanders lives, even among the locally recruited actors, is entirely absent.
 Flaherty also exposed the islanders to great risk, asking them to perform the most astonishing feats in stormy seas despite the fact none of the islanders could swim.
 As Flaherty says, "looking back I should have been shot for what I asked these superb people to do for the film...for the enormous risks...and all for the sake of a keg of porter and five pound a piece".